 Taking care of your crew's safety should be paramount.

-As the potential future life blood of Sunderland Yacht Club are in your hands, we would like to see you ALL for many more years to come. advice all members is the conscious wearing of life jackets / buoyancy aids.
+As the potential future life blood of Sunderland Yacht Club are in your hands, we would like to see you ALL for many more years to come advise all members in the conscious wearing of Life Jackets / Buoyancy Aids.